Makerspace-KTH/c_programing_intro/README.md

 # Getting started to program in C

+A machine "_architecture_" loosely refers to the type of processor that is being used on the machine on which the compiler is being installed.
+Depending on the manufacturer, brand and when the device was manufacturd, there may be variations.

 This project contains information to install the GNU C compiler binary and the GNU make system to help compile C programs.
 This would be one of the first steps to be ready to start writing programs and run them.
 This tutorial assums that you have a computer with an internet connection which is running either Windows (Windows 10, 11, 7), Linux (Ubunbut/Debian) or MacOS.

 Please contact the administrator if you need help identifying your computer architecture or operating system.
 The following tutoral should work on most systems.

 The turorial will take you through the follwing steps:

-1. Identify the operating system running on your laptop.
+1. Identify or confirm the processor and operating system running on your laptop.
-2. Idenfiy your machine's architecture.
-3. Obtaining the right compier.
+2. Obtain and install the right compier.
-4. Installation of the compiler.
-5. Obtaining and installing a Itegrated Development Environment, IDE.
+3. Download an Itegrated Development Environment, IDE, Visual Studio Code.
-6. Running the first program.
+4. Running the first program.

-## Identify your operating system.
+## Identify or confirm the processor and operating system running on your laptop

+Depending on the operating system on your computer, please use one of the following mechanisms to identify or confirm the type of operating system and the type of processor.
+Please note that this tutorial assumes that you have one of the three operating systems avaliable, Linux, Windows or MacOS.

+In case you are using a Chromebook, Andriod or IOS on a IPad, the following instructions would not work as they contain different processor architectures than the standard x86_64 version that is used by the introductory course.
+While there are apps or mechanisms to make basic C programs to work on these systems, they are considered out of scope for the purpose of this course.

+Please note that this tutorial assumes you are using Ubuntu or other Debian based Linux distributions with a Aptitude based package managing system.
+In case you are using any of the other UNIX based operating systems or Linux distributions please refer to your respective pacakage management systems for installing the GNU-C compiler.
+Installing the compiler by compiling its source is out of scope for this tutorial.

 ### Windows

+We will use the GNU-C compiler for windows.
+The following is the method to confirm the processor architecture and Windows versions.
+This method is will work on Windows 10 and Windows 11 operating systems.
+It is important to note that you have a __"64-bit Processor"__ displayed.
+Please contact the course administrators in case it says 32-bits.

 ![windows11 arch procedure](content/windows11-arch-process.gif?raw=true "Windows 11 Arch Procedure")